TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/ending/readme.md

 > "God gave me nausea."

-And I don't believe in any kind of god, so I don't know why I said that, again and again, every time I struggled, but it got stuck in my head and I couldn't get it out, much like my nausea.
+And I don't believe in any kind of god, so I don't know why I said that, again and again, every time I struggled, and it got stuck in my head and I couldn't get it out, much like my nausea.

 <br>